List of Chengdu J-7 variants

-The following is a list of variants and specifications for variants of the Chengdu J-7, which differed considerably between models in its 48 years of its production run.
-Production of the J-7 ceased after delivering of 16 F-7BGIs to the Bangladesh Air Force in 2013.
+The following is a list of variants and specifications for variants of the Chengdu J-7, which differed considerably between models in its 48-year production run.
+Production of the J-7 ceased after delivering 16 F-7BGIs to the Bangladesh Air Force in 2013.

 Development

 Production of the J-7 lasted nearly half a century, beginning in November 1964 when Shenyang Aircraft Factory (SAC) started components manufacturing for aircraft, and eventually ended in May 2013.
-State certification of the first J-7 for series production was received on December 28, 1966, after Cultural Revolution started.
-As a result of the political turmoil caused, early production J-7s suffered quality issues that lasted into the 1980s, well after the end of the Cultural Revolution.
+State certification of the first J-7 for series production was received on December 28, 1966, after the Cultural Revolution started.
+As a result of the political turmoil, early production J-7s suffered from quality issues that persisted into the 1980s, long after the end of the Cultural Revolution.
 More than 2,400 have been built in the many different models listed below.

 Type 1962/62 series

-Due to the Sino-Soviet split, Soviet-built MiG-21s were not used in China, and the few that were imported beforehand were referred as Type 1962.
-Designation Type 62 was subsequently used to refer to MiG-21F-13s assembled under license in China from Soviet-supplied kits.
+Due to the Sino-Soviet split, Soviet-built MiG-21s were not used in China, and the few that were imported beforehand were referred to as Type 1962.
+Designation Type 62 was subsequently used to refer to MiG-21F-13s assembled in China under license from Soviet-supplied kits.